-Generating leads - both high in quantity and quality - is a marketers most important objective.
+Generating leads - both high in quantity and quality - is every marketer's most important objective.
 A successful lead generation engine is what keeps the funnel full of sales prospects while you sleep.
-Surprisingly, only 1 in 10 marketers feel their lead generation campaigns are effective.
+Surprisingly, only 1 in 10 marketers feels their lead generation campaigns are effective.
 What gives?

-There can be a lot of moving parts in any lead generation campaign and often times it’s difficult to know which parts need fine tuning.
+There can be a lot of moving parts in any lead generation campaign and often times it’s difficult to know which parts need fine-tuning.
 In this guide, we will expose the top 30 techniques marketers should utilize to increase leads and revenue.
-These tactics have been tested over the past 7 years and have been used by our 8,000+ customers to generate more than 9.8 million leads last year.
+These tactics have been tested over the past 7 years and have been used to generate more than a million leads.

 If you look at the principle of supply and demand, you’ll notice that when supply is limited, demand goes up.
 Scarcity has a psychological influence on us, making us want something even more if there isn’t enough to go around.
 Scarcity is great because it creates a fear of shortage, and thus a sense of urgency.